Flights to New York

 While NYC has a reputation for being expensive, you can get by on a tight budget too.
 Splurge on a few superb museums, a couple of slap-up meals and a Broadway show, then fill in the rest of your time with free or cheap things to do.
 And make sure you arrive with sensible shoes - New York is a walkable city where you'll easily reach your 10,000 step target before lunch.

-Air New Zealand's alliance with United Airlines makes it easy to book flights from New Zealand to New York through our website or the Air New Zealand app on your phone.
-Depending on the day and time you prefer to travel, you'll transit through Houston, Los Angeles, San Francisco or Chicago.
-If you want to add other USA destinations to your trip, use the multistop booking feature - so much easier than booking all the flights separately and it will ensure you receive the same baggage allowance and fare conditions throughout your trip.
-The Auckland to New York flight time is generally around 20 hours, depending on transit duration.
+Air New Zealand's alliance with United Airlines also makes it easy to book flights to New York through our website or the Air New Zealand app on your phone.
+Depending on the day and time you prefer to travel, you'll transit through Los Angeles, Chicago, Houston or San Francisco.

 If you're interested in cheap flights to New York from Auckland or any other city in New Zealand, we run regular special offers.
 You can sign up for low fare alerts to receive early notice of reduced fares.
 You can also sign up to receive regular email updates about flight deals, packages, competitions and exclusive opportunities.